matteosister/CompassElephantBundle/README.md

             path: %kernel.root_dir%/../src/Cypress/DemoBundle/Resources/public/compass
 ```

-*my-compass-project* is a random name for this test.
+*my-compass-project* is a random name for this example.
 Pick the name you want

 *path* should be an existing directory.
 By default, if the directory is empty, CompassElephant try to init a compass project.
 Remember to set the right permission!

 *Important*

 Remember that the apache user needs write access to the "sass" folder, the "stylesheet" folder and the config.rb file.
-If you use compass defaults you will have everything inside a "project" folder.
+If you use compass defaults you will have everything inside the same project folder.
 You can give permission to all files inside.
-But you can as weel change the position of the stylesheets folder to be outside the project.
-CompassElephant parses the config file and use it.
+But you can as well change the position of the stylesheets folder to be outside the project.
+CompassElephant parses the config file and uses it.

 **Add the stylesheets to your templates**

-*with assetic*
+*assetic example*

 ```
 {% stylesheets filter="yui_css"